 Creamy and comforting Instant Pot Mashed Potatoes and Cauliflower!
 An easy, healthy side packed with veggies that the whole family will love.
 Stovetop option included!

 Is there anything more comforting than a steamy bowl of mashed spuds?!

 Now I must say...mashed cauliflower on its own doesn't do it for me.
 Sure, it tastes fine and dandy, but it doesn't taste like mashed potatoes.
 It's not a potato, after all!

 That said, what I've discovered in my quest of a delish veggie-packed potato dish is that a 2:1 ratio of potatoes to cauliflower is simply divine.
 You really don't taste the cauliflower at all; rather it simply amplifies the fluff factor of the potatoes.

-The Instant Pot isn't necessarily faster, but it is totally hands off, which I appreciate.
+It isn't necessarily faster, but it is totally hands off.
 You don't have to mess with the settings when it comes to boiling and simmering.
 Since you just set it and forget it, you can do other things while the potatoes and cauliflower steam.

 Plus, pressure cooking locks in all those lovely nutrients!

 You can totally make this recipe in a pot over the stove if you don't have an Instant Pot.
 Simply boil the veggies like you normally would, drain, and proceed with the recipe.
 Easy peasy!

 Is peeling necessary?